 Yoga can help with the runner’s knee by stretching and strengthening the muscles around the knee which can help to relieve pain and prevent further injury.
 Athletes with a runner's knee (patellofemoral pain syndrome) can benefit from the gentle muscle-strengthening poses of yoga.
 Doing yoga before or after running can also help prevent runners' knees in the first place.

-It is critical to know whether you have a runner's knee or not before performing yoga.
+Before performing yoga, it is critical to know whether you have a runner's knee.
 Start by using a knee pain symptom checker.
 The following can all be signs of patellofemoral pain syndrome or runner’s knee:

 For those with knee conditions, yoga before or after cardio can help, but it’s essential to consult with the doctor first.
 In general, here are some yoga postures for runners — along with other exercise tips — that can help with knee pain if you are a runner: